-Unfortunately, Juneau has very different plans in mind for your legislator.
-Even before legislators arrive in Juneau, many have already signed onto those plans by blindly committing to align with the interests of a smaller group of legislators (called a caucus) instead of aligning with the interests of their constituents.
+Unfortunately, the Swamp has very different plans in mind for your legislators.
+Even before they arrive in Juneau, many legislators have already signed onto those plans by blindly pledging some of their most important votes to a smaller group of legislators (called a caucus) instead of aligning themselves with the interests of their constituents.

-Some join that caucus willingly, in exchange for power.
+Some join a Binding Caucus willingly in exchange for power.

 Others join because they don’t know any better.
-Still others are threatened and bullied into joining, after being told that unless they vote the way they are told to by the caucus, they will be permanently ostracized by fellow legislators.
+Still others are threatened and bullied into joining after being told that unless they vote the way they are told to by the caucus, they will be ostracized by other legislators.

-It is one thing to commit to work with fellow legislators on a shared goal.
-It is a very different thing to commit to vote for a bill or proposal that hasn’t even been written yet, in exchange for a personal benefit, such as additional legislative staff, a larger office, or a better parking space at the capitol.
+It is one thing to commit to work with fellow legislators on shared goals.
+It is a very different thing to commit your district’s vote for a bill or proposal that hasn’t even been written yet.
+Making a “Blank Check” pledge or commitment is dangerous under any circumstances, but it is all the more troubling when it is made in exchange for a personal benefit such as additional legislative staff, a larger office, a larger travel expense account, a committee chairmanship, additional seats on legislative committees, or a better parking space at the capitol.